 What Brazenness Tells You About Institutional Signals

-I want to return to something that is easy to pass over: the Facebook posts are still up.
+The Facebook posts are still up.
 The false police reports filed against victims were never prosecuted.
 The harassment network operated, and continues to operate, with sufficient confidence that its public-facing communications were never scrubbed.

 That confidence is not irrational.
 It is the product of years of consistent information about what the state will and will not do.
 When a pattern of conduct produces no meaningful enforcement response across multiple counties and multiple years, the participants in that pattern receive reliable feedback.
 The feedback this record produced was that the conduct was survivable.
 That it was, in fact, survived.
 Repeatedly.

 Institutional signals are real.
 They shape behavior.
 When the state’s consistent signal is non-response, that signal belongs in any honest accounting of why the pattern continued as long as it did.
+And when that non-response runs parallel to an active constitutional challenge brought by the primary actor in the pattern, the signal is worth examining with additional scrutiny.

 The longevity of a harassment pattern is partly a function of perpetrator behavior and partly a function of what the enforcement environment permits.
 In this case, the enforcement environment permitted a great deal, across a great many jurisdictions, for a very long time.
 The state does not get to be surprised by that outcome.
+And if the enforcement environment was shaped by the state’s litigation posture, the state does not get to hide behind DeShaney to avoid answering for it.

 What Comes Next